 9. Smart Grids and energy management

-These data can be used to find out areas of improvement, lossy nodes during transmission, and peak time usage statistics with the use of smart meters and sensors.
-Energy companies can use this information to improve existing grids and implement new changes during upgrade and thus reduce carbon emission.
+These data can be used to find areas of improvement, lossy nodes during transmission, and peak time usage statistics using smart meters and sensors.
+Energy companies can use this information to improve existing grids and implement new changes during upgrades and thus reduce carbon emissions.

-In case one of the transmission line is down, smart sensors will automatically trigger to switch to another grid to provide uninterrupted supply.
-Manual action from a worker could take longer response time and this could cause long power outages and losses.
+In case one of the transmission lines is down, smart sensors will automatically trigger to switch to another grid to provide uninterrupted supply.
+Manual action from a worker could take a longer response time, and this could cause long power outages and losses.

-Example: Smart meters can notify customers about peak time usage cost and non peak time cost.
-Based on this data customers can schedule some tasks during non peak time to save energy cost.
+Example: Smart meters can notify customers about peak time usage costs and non-peak time costs.
+Based on this data, customers can schedule some tasks during non-peak time to save energy costs.

 10. Big Data Analytics

-One of the basic components of big data analytics is the data itself; many organizations consider data as most valuable asset to grow their business strategies.
-The source of data could be from anywhere like machines, environment, plants, peoples or even animals.
+One of the basic components of big data analytics is the data itself; many organizations consider data as the most valuable asset to grow their business strategies.
+The source of data could be from anywhere, like machines, the environment, plants, people or even animals.

-Internet of Things uses hundreds of types of sensors designed to collect data from wide range of applications.
-Huge amount of data from millions of smart sensors will help big data analytics to improve its decision making algorithm using artificial intelligence and machine learning.
+The Internet of Things uses hundreds of types of sensors designed to collect data from wide range of applications.
+Huge amounts of data from millions of smart sensors will help big data analytics to improve its decision-making algorithm using artificial intelligence and machine learning.

-For example: autonomous driving technology needs lot of data from many sensors embedded in to the vehicles.
-These smart sensors are collecting behavior of engine, field data, maps, camera feeds to improve self driving algorithm to handle any situation that could occur while driving.
+For example, autonomous driving technology needs a lot of data from many sensors embedded in the vehicles.
+These smart sensors collect the behavior of the engine, field data, maps, and camera feeds to improve self-driving algorithms to handle any situation that could occur while driving.